rails/rails/guides/source/form_helpers.md

 end
 ```

-Once a file has been uploaded, there are a multitude of potential tasks, ranging from where to store the files (on disk, Amazon S3, etc) and associating them with models to resizing image files and generating thumbnails.
-[Active Storage](https://guides.rubyonrails.org/active_storage_overview.html) is designed to assist with these tasks.
+Once a file has been uploaded, there are a multitude of potential tasks, ranging from where to store the files (on Disk, Amazon S3, etc), associating them with models, resizing image files, and generating thumbnails, etc. [Active Storage](https://guides.rubyonrails.org/active_storage_overview.html) is designed to assist with these tasks.

-NOTE: If the user has not selected a file the corresponding parameter will be an empty string.

-### Dealing with Ajax

-Unlike other forms, making an asynchronous file upload form is not as simple as providing `form_for` with `remote: true`.
-With an Ajax form the serialization is done by JavaScript running inside the browser and since JavaScript cannot read files from your hard drive the file cannot be uploaded.
-The most common workaround is to use an invisible iframe that serves as the target for the form submission.

 Customizing Form Builders
 -------------------------